John Davison, writer, lecturer and accountant, answers your questions following the UK decision to leave the EU.

 Will VAT rates change?

 VAT rates will entirely be in the hands of the UK Government following Brexit.
 The UK Government can raise or lower rates as it sees fit.
-For example, if the UK Government decides to reduce the rate of VAT on domestic fuel and power from 5% to 0% or remove VAT from e-books, it could do so.
+For example, if the UK Government decides to reduce the rate of VAT on domestic fuel and power from 5% to 0%, it could do.
 Currently, the UK is constrained by the EU regarding rates.
 Only certain items can be charged at the reduced rate and there is a minimum rate applicable for the standard rate.
 Also, most items that are currently zero-rated cannot be returned to the zero-rate once the UK decides to tax them.
 Following Brexit, the UK has complete flexibility concerning rates.

 Will the UK registration threshold change?